 By embracing a lean bulk rather than a dirty one, you can sculpt an impeccable physique from the start.
 There’s no need to hit a hardcore cutting cycle to strip away unwanted fat mass – which is exactly the way it should be.

-All you have to do is instill a little discipline and work hard in the iron house.
+All you have to do is instil a little discipline and work hard in the iron house.
 Smash those big ass compound lifts like there’s no tomorrow and watch yourself grow in the process.

 Just remember you must employ progressive overload if you’re gonna get swole.
 After all, to force change we must take ourselves to the limit.
 For your muscles – that line lies on either end of the barbell.
 Now go get it, bro!